Montreal tourism & sightseeing

-The village is entered by an imposing gateway with several arches through the fortified walls.
+The centre of historic Montreal village is entered through an imposing gateway with several arches through the fortified walls.
 This gateway is called the Porte d'en Bas (Lower Gate).

 Inside the walls there are several streets of old houses winding up the hill and many of the houses have small signposts explaining their original function in the village (post office, mattress maker etc.) which adds to the interest of the village and helps set it in a historical context.

 To see the most interesting houses simply follow 'Grande Rue' through Montreal.
 Several of the houses in the village also have colourful gardens.
 Halfway through the village you pass from the 'lower town' to the 'upper town'.
 Originally another gateway stood here, which is no longer standing, but you can still see the walls of the defensive structure and the base of a tower set in the wall.

 Towards the upper end of Montreal there is a second gate through the ramparts called the Porte d'en Haut (Upper Gate).
 At the top of the hill beyond this gate is a picturesque church and cemetery, next to a belvedere (viewpoint) with views across the countryside.

 The church is the Collegiale Notre-Dame, built in the 12th century and in a style combining both roman and gothic elements.
 Note in particular the decorative stonework around the entrance then go into the church to see the intricately carved 16th century stalls.